Read our independent editorial review to learn about the best free real estate CRM options and their use cases.

 Most analytical CRM software share a number of core features with general CRM software — contact management, lead generation, and marketing integrations, to name a few.
 Beyond that, analytical CRMs include tools that make it easier to search, extrapolate, and visualize data.
 Compared to general CRMs, analytical CRMs tend to be more malleable thanks to a range of highly-customizable elements for reports, dashboards, and pipelines.

-These three features are most commonly found in analytical CRM software:
+These four features are most commonly found in analytical CRM software:

 Analytical CRMs vary in cost, usually charging both monthly and per user.
 Small-to-medium businesses that need only the basics can find one for free or a low cost, with the option to pay for upgrades as they scale.
 Larger companies and enterprises can opt for analytical CRMs with premium features out of the box for a higher price.
 For enterprise-level plans, businesses may need to request a quote for an analytical CRM.
 Below is the typical price for each level:

 Analytical CRM software is a company’s best bet for providing a 360-degree view of sales, marketing, and customer data.
 While all analytical CRMs make it easier to parse data and turn it into actionable insights, each software has its own strengths when it comes to providing the best value for a business.
 Here are three of the best analytical CRMs based on our independent research:

 Operational CRM software supports sales, marketing, service, and back-office teams by streamlining and automating day-to-day operations.
 Its emphasis on client-facing processes like lead nurturing and upselling overlap with general CRM software, but operational CRMs aim for efficiency in carrying out those tasks through automation.
 They also automate a wealth of other key business functions like task management, follow-ups, invoicing, and more.